gigitux/wordpress-block-migration-api-issue/readme.txt

 # Deprecation API Issue Demo

-This repository demonstrates a potential issue with the block deprecation API when migrating a block from static to dynamic.
-In some cases, the migration doesn't apply correctly.
+This repository demonstrates a problem related to the Deprecation API.

----

-## ✅ Working Case

-1. Switch to `working/branch-1`.
-The `save` function returns a `<p>`.
-2. Create a new post.
-3. Add the **Todo Block**.
-4. Save the post.
-5. Switch to `working/branch-2`, where the `save` function returns `null`.
-   ➤ The deprecation API works correctly, and the block remains valid.

----

-## ❌ Not Working Case

-1. Switch to `not-working/branch-1`.
-The `save` function returns a `<div>`.
+More details are available in [this issue](#).

+1. Run `npm start`.
+2. Checkout the `main` branch.
-2. Create a new post.
+3. Create a new post.
-3. Add the **Todo Block**.
+4. Add the **Todo Block**.
-4. Save the post.
+5. Save the post.
-5. Switch to `not-working/branch-2`, where the `save` function also returns a `<div>`.
+6. Switch to the `migration` branch.
-   ➤ Despite the deprecation API, the block is flagged as invalid.
+7. Refresh the page.
+8. Observe the **invalid block** error.
+9. Open the `index.js` file and uncomment the `apiVersion: 3` line.
+10. Refresh the page.
+11. The block now works correctly.